0hscar/profile_comparison/README.md

 ### Scope:
 - **AI-powered business profile**.
--- Modern Chat style Assistant.
+  - Modern Chat style Assistant.
+CHECK
--- Interaction through a single input field.
+  - Interaction through a single input field.
+CHECK
--- Streaming responses
+  - Streaming responses.
+SHOULD BE WORKING, BUT NOT ATM
 - **Profile Analysis**.
--- Ask AI assistant to analyze your business profile, such as:
+  - Ask AI assistant to analyze your business profile, such as: CHECK
-  --- "What are my strengths?"
+    - "What are my strengths?"
-  --- "What are my weaknesses?"
+    - "What are my weaknesses?"
-  --- "How can I improve my profile?"
+    - "How can I improve my profile?"
-  --- Profile completeness.
+    - Profile completeness.
-  --- And more.
+    - And more.
 - **Competitor Insights**.
--- User request for competitor insights and comparison.
+  - User request for competitor insights and comparison.
+CHECK
--- Either directly compare against nearby or similar from a seperate list.
+  - Either directly compare against nearby or similar from a seperate list.
+CHECK
--- Direclty ask AI assistant for insights on competitors.
+  - Direclty ask AI assistant for insights on competitors.
+CHECK
--- AI Assistant can make suggestions / summarize based on competitor data.
+  - AI Assistant can make suggestions / summarize based on competitor data.
+CHECK
 - **Actionable Insights**.
--- AI assistant can provide actionable insights based on the analysis of your profile and competitors.
+  - AI assistant can provide actionable insights based on the analysis of your profile and competitors.
+CHECK
--- For example:
+  - For example:
-  --- "To improve your profile, consider adding more photos."
+    - "To improve your profile, consider adding more photos."
-  --- "Your competitors have more reviews, consider encouraging customers to leave feedback."
+    - "Your competitors have more reviews, consider encouraging customers to leave feedback."
 - **Content Generation**.
-(Only text for now as stuff such as images are not included in the MVP) -- Social media post captions
+(Only text for now as stuff such as images are not included in the MVP).
+CHECK
+  - Social media post captions.
+CHECK
--- Responses to reviews
+  - Responses to reviews.
+CHECK
--- Promotional messages
+  - Promotional messages.
+CHECK
 - **What if scenarios**.
+CHECK
--- AI assistant can generate "what if" scenarios based on user input.
+  - AI assistant can generate "what if" scenarios based on user input.
 - **Welcome & Guidance**.
--- The chat starts with a friendly welcome message and example questions for new users, It's AI = The sky's the limit.
+  - The chat starts with a friendly welcome message and example questions for new users, It's AI = The sky's the limit.

 ### Out of Scope:
 - **Database**: This is designed as an addon to an existing system, no database included.